Code of Integrity and Professional Conduct: How we Work

 You may only access, handle, use, process, modify, or store taxpayer, employee, or proprietary information required to perform your duties (for example, to conduct an audit, take a collections action, or manage a staffing process) and in the way specified by the CRA.

 You are prohibited from removing, hiding, changing, damaging, manipulating, or destroying, any official information, record, or document.
 You are also prohibited from copying or making public any official information, record, or document without authorization from your manager.
-Such information must be handled in accordance with the Security Requirements for Handling Protected CRA Information.
+For more information on the requirements for the secure handling of information see the Storage, Disposal, Transmittal and Transport of Protected and Classified Information and Assets Directive.

 All personal or proprietary information of taxpayers, benefit recipients, third-party providers (for example, contractors and suppliers), and CRA employees must be protected and disclosed in accordance with applicable legislation, such as the Income Tax Act, Excise Tax Act, and the Privacy Act, and kept in strictest confidence.
 This requirement includes, but is not restricted to, books and records (electronic or physical), and financial instruments.